 Our affinity groups serve as forums to help women, ethnic minorities, and gay, lesbian, bisexual, and transgender attorneys connect with one another in order to foster mentoring relationships, facilitate career development, and provide an opportunity to share experiences.
-Ropes & Gray sponsors three affinity groups which are: the Women's Forum, the Ropes Multicultural Group and the Lesbian/Gay/Bisexual/Transgender Forum.
+Ropes & Gray sponsors three affinity groups which are: the Women's Forum, the Ropes Multicultural Forum and the Lesbian/Gay/Bisexual/Transgender Forum.
 These affinity groups foster a collegial and collaborative work environment that has long been, and continues to be, a hallmark of our success as a firm.
 Affinity groups are very active within Ropes & Gray and host various educational programs, business and social networking opportunities, and career and professional development seminars.

 The Women’s Forum

 Ropes & Gray’s Women’s Forum provides a formal structure for women attorneys to explore matters of common interest, to offer opportunities for mutual support and community, and to generally assist in professional development and progress at the firm.
 The Women’s Forum hosts professional programs designed to help women attorneys manage their careers and augment their skills.

 The Ropes Multicultural Forum